darlinghq/darling-docs/src/internals/darlingserver/kqchannels.md

 ## Process Filters

-Process filters hook into the target Process instance in dalringserver to have it notify us when certain events like forks, execs, and deaths occur.
+Process filters hook into the target Process instance in darlingserver to have it notify us when certain events like forks, execs, and deaths occur.

 A special case occurs when a process forks because there is an old, deprecated